-Shabir Ahmed, Deputy Chief of Party, Pakistan
+Shabir Ahmed, Country Director, Pakistan

-In Pakistan, Ahmed worked as Country Director for the Community Development and Volunteerism program at the Government of Pakistan’s National Commission for Human Development, Prime Minister’s Secretariat.
-He was also head of research at the Election Commission of Pakistan.
+Previously in Pakistan, Shabir worked as country director for the "Community Development and Volunteerism" program at the Government of Pakistan’s National Commission for Human Development, based at the prime minister’s secretariat.
+He also headed the research unit of the Election Commission of Pakistan.

 Shabir holds a master’s degree in political science from Shah Abdul Latif University, Pakistan, and a certificate in international relations and multilateral governance from the Institut Universitaire de Hautes Etudes Internationales, Geneva.
 He is fluent in English, Hindko, Punjabi, Sindh and Urdu, with working knowledge of French.
 Shabir was decorated by the government of Cambodia in 2007 as a knight with the medal of “Sahamitrie” in acknowledgment of his services to the people of Cambodia.